 Former Emmerdale producer Oates has taken over from Corrie's Stuart Blackburn with her first episodes set to air in August, and she has big plans for the cobbles.

 Not only will Peter be returning, but also two other members of the family, Adam Barlow and Ken's son Daniel Osbourne, who has yet to be cast.

-Speaking at a press event for Corrie, Oates said;
+Speaking at a press event for Corrie today, Oates said;